![]() |

 Misha Nodelman is a master violinist who joined the Russian musical elite at an early age.
 His effortless masterful violin playing and deep musicality makes every concert with him an event.
 Misha Nodelman is first concertmaster of the New Philharmonic Orchestra of Westphalia, an international prize winner and has been teaching as an assistant to Prof. Zakhar Bron in Cologne since 2006.
 Misha Nodelman was born in 1977 in St. Petersburg into a family of musicians.
 He attracted attention at an early age due to his extraordinary talent.
 After winning first prize at the Young Talents Competition in St. Petersburg, he received top-class Russian violin training at the St. Petersburg Conservatory, first at the special music school there for highly gifted children, then under Prof. Ovcharek.
 His path then led him to one of the most famous violin teachers of our time, Zakhar Bron in Cologne.
 Misha Nodelman performs regularly as a soloist and chamber musician.
 As concertmaster of the Neue Philharmonie Westfalen, he is familiar with the workings of a large orchestra.
 An experience that makes him even more valuable as a soloist.
 Since winter semester 2022/23, Misha Nodelman is a lecturer for violin at the International Music Academy Anton Rubinstein in Düsseldorf. |

-Yamei Yu
+Prof. Yamei Yu

 Yamei Yu is a laureate of numerous international violin competitions, including the Tibor Varga Competition in Sion, Switzerland, the Louis Spohr Competition in Freiburg, the Leopold Mozart Competition in Augsburg, and the ARD Competition in Munich.
 As a soloist, she has performed with renowned conductors such as Ivor Bolton, Vladimir Jurowski, Pavel Baleff, Yakov Kreizberg, Shao-Chia Lü, Lord Yehudi Menuhin, Kent Nagano, Ulf Schirmer, and Sebastian Weigle.
 Her concert engagements include appearances at prestigious festivals such as the Richard Strauss Festival in Garmisch-Partenkirchen, the Ravinia Festival in Chicago, the Schubertiades in Schwarzenberg and Vilabertran/Barcelona, the Roskilde Festival in Denmark, the Berliner Festwochen, the Leipzig Bach Festival, the Stuttgart Bach Weeks, the Ludwigsburg Festival, the Mecklenburg-Vorpommern Music Festival, the Festival van Vlaanderen, the International Chamber Music Festival in Stavanger, the Oslo Chamber Music Festival, the Salzburg Festival, and the Crete Senesi Festival in Italy.
 In addition, she has performed in prominent concert halls such as the Concertgebouw in Amsterdam, the Berlin Philharmonie, the Schauspielhaus Berlin, the Staatsoper, the Herkulessaal and the Isarphilharmonie in Munich, the Wiener Konzerthaus, Wigmore Hall in London, and the Auditorio Nacional de Música in Madrid.
 Since 2009, Yamei Yu has been a professor at the Robert Schumann Hochschule in Düsseldorf, where she leads a highly successful violin class.
 Many of her students have won prizes at international violin competitions and hold positions in major orchestras.
 Yamei Yu plays a violin made by Goffriller, dating from 1730. |